YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. #     the license, please stop and do not read further.       #
 .. #                                                             #
 .. ###############################################################
-..
-Although this document was not created by FIS, it contains text
-.. from FIS GT.M user documentation.
-Therefore, it carries an FIS
-.. copyright.

 .. index::
    Input/Output Processing